Connections between Abelian sandpile models and the $K$-theory of weighted Leavitt path algebras: Sandpile monoids and weighted Leavitt path algebras: the connection

-If $E$ has the property that ${\rm det}(I - A_E) <0$, then by the Classification Theorem of purely infinite simple Leavitt path algebras \cite[Theorem 6.3.32]{TheBook}, we obtain that $L_\K(E)$ is isomorphic to $ M_t(L_K(R_n))$.
+If $E$ has the property that ${\rm det}(I - A_E) <0$, then by the Classification Theorem of purely infinite simple Leavitt path algebras \cite[Theorem 6.3.32]{TheBook}, we obtain that $L_\K(E)$ is isomorphic to $ M_t(L_\K(R_n))$.

-On the other hand, if $E$ has the property that ${\rm det}(I - A_E) > 0$, then as of the writing of this article we do not know whether $L_\K(E)$ is necessarily isomorphic to $ {\rm M}_t(L_K(R_n))$.
+On the other hand, if $E$ has the property that ${\rm det}(I - A_E) > 0$, then as of the writing of this article we do not know whether $L_\K(E)$ is necessarily isomorphic to $ {\rm M}_t(L_\K(R_n))$.
 We note that this barrier lies at the heart of the longstanding {\it Algebraic Kirchberg Phillips Question for Leavitt Path Algebras of Finite Graphs}, see e.g. \cite[Question 6.3.3]{TheBook}.
+(Note: the situation ${\rm det}(I - A_E) =0$ cannot occur for such $E$.)

 \end{remark}